Miroxygen/dogs/README.md

 # dogs

-This is a testpage where I tested a Dockerfile.
+This is a testpage where I tested a Dockerfile and a Kubernetes file.